History, B.A.

 (39 credits)

-The Bachelor of Arts in History, under the Department of History and Political Science, is designed to provide students with the necessary perspective and critical thinking capacities so that they can contribute their skills to their communities and help enrich the lives of others.
+The Bachelor of Arts in History, under the Department of History, Political Science and Sociology, is designed to provide students with the necessary perspective and critical thinking capacities so that they can contribute their skills to their communities and help enrich the lives of others.
 History majors and minors will examine the major intellectual, cultural, socio-political, economic, and artistic achievements of civilizations from the emergence of complex societies to the present age.
 Our goal is to develop a global perspective by studying different worldviews, social institutions, religions and systems of thought as they evolved in human history.

 The major prepares students both for further study and for work in a variety of fields, including teaching, business, civil service, law, journalism, library science, and archival work.